Photon-HDF5/photon-hdf5/docs/phdata.rst

   - "smFRET-nsALEX" (2 excitation colors, 2 detection colors)

-  New names can be created for different kind of measurements and we encourage users to submit new names requests.
+  New names can be created for different kind of measurements and we encourage users to submit new name requests.

-The field *measurement_type* represents the name of the specific measurement that is saved into the file.
-It is an important field that allows the sofware library that reads and saves Photon-HDF5 files to perform strict consistency checks.
+The *measurement_type* field describes the type of measurement saved within the file.
+It is an important field allowing sofware packages reading and saveing Photon-HDF5 files to perform consistency checks.
-In fact, each *measurement_type*, has an associated set of mandatory fields that must be present to assure the all the information needed to unambiguously interpret the data is present.
+Each *measurement_type* has an associated set of mandatory fields which must be present to ensure that all information needed to unambiguously interpret the data is present.
-For example, for a 2-color smFRET measurement the software can check if the specification of which detector represents the donor or acceptor channel is present.
-If not present, it can throw and error or warn the user so that this important information can be added before saving the file.
-This prevents the accidental creation of incomplete or inconsistent files.
+For example, for a 2-color smFRET measurement, a software package creating a file should check that the association between detector and donor or acceptor channel is present.
+If absent, the software package should warn the user in order that this information is added before saving the file (**that doesn't make much sense in a file format description.
+Either the software is designed to write an incomplete data set, and then it is not compliant, or it is designed properly and it will not write a file if there are missing fields**).

 For μs-ALEX, 2, 3 or N colors:

-- **alex_period**: (integer or float) the duration of one complete excitation alternation period expressed in timestamp units, such that ``alex_period * timestamps_unit`` is the alternation period in seconds.
+- **alex_period**: (integer or float) duration of one complete excitation alternation period expressed in timestamp units.
+The alternation period is equal to ``alex_period * timestamps_unit``.

 For ns-ALEX (or lifetime with no alternation):